-- Drafting the Priorities Document, that will be used as part of the project selection process, included representatives from several state agencies and a representative from the Governor's Office. - The Priorities Document was posted on the web site for public comment. - Agency representatives assisted in the development of the Framework Document.
+- An initial Priorities Document, which was used as part of the project selection process for the Bucket 1 RFGA, was developed with the assistance of representatives from the Governor's Office, as well as TPWD, GLO, TxDOT and TCEQ. - The Priorities Document will be reviewed when used for subsequent project selection processes and will be posted on the web site for public comment. - Agency representatives assisted in the development of the Framework Document.
 This document outlines the importance of a healthy coastal community on the State's environment and economy and was provided to facilitate public discussion of the implementation of the RESTORE Act.
 It is posted on the web site. - The web site's "contact us" button receives many inquires from the public, as well as local elected officials.
 These inquiries are addressed by the appropriate staff.
 A list serve has also been established through the web site so people can sign up to receive notices on RESTORE-related activities.